pub trait SchedulerTimer {

 Callers can assume at least a 24-bit wide clock.
 Specific timing is dependent on the driving clock.
 For ARM boards with a dedicated SysTick peripheral, increments of 10ms are most accurate thanks to additional hardware support for this value.
 ARM SysTick supports intervals up to 400ms.

-sourcefn reset(&self)
+Sourcefn reset(&self)

 fn reset(&self)